-The Artic Convoys to the Soviet Union (USSR) were vital to both sides involved in World War Two.
-Men on the Artic Convoys had to endure “the worst journey in the world” (Winston Churchill) but the journey to the Soviet Artic ports of Murmansk and Archangel kept the Red Army supplied with vital military equipment and food to fight the Germans on the Eastern Front.
-The first Artic Convoy took place in August 1941 and continued until the end of World War Two in the West.
+The Arctic Convoys to the Soviet Union (USSR) were vital to both sides involved in World War Two.
+Men on the Arctic Convoys had to endure “the worst journey in the world” (Winston Churchill) but the journey to the Soviet Arctic ports of Murmansk and Archangel kept the Red Army supplied with vital military equipment and food to fight the Germans on the Eastern Front.
+The first Arctic Convoy took place in August 1941 and continued until the end of World War Two in the West.
 In total, there were 78 convoys.

 “The thing I remember most is the bitter cold.
 We had three lookouts above the ship keeping an eye out for German planes and battleships, even in the worst of weathers.
 Once we went out to relieve them and they were dead – frozen solid.”
 George Shreeve (HMS Shropshire and HMS Kent, both RN cruisers)

 “It was unforgettable because of the terrible weather and the huge waves.
 The cold went right through you.”
 Ralph Beckett (HMS Rhododendron, RN corvette)

 “The thing that frightened me the most was the size of the seas.
 The waves were as high as houses and they would swamp the smaller boats.”
 John Jacob (HMS Diadem, RN light cruiser)

 “I went to sea thinking it was a big adventure but after you’d been at seas a few days, chopping thick ice off the deck and the guns, it did not seem such a lot of fun.
 One of the lookouts came off his shift and took off his duffel coat and it just stood up, frozen solid.”
 Fred Reynolds (HMS Anson, RN battleship)